Gautamiputra Satakarni (film): Plot

-Satakarni learns that Demetrius has entered the borders of Sindhu Kingdom to conquer the country, whose army is 10 times that of his.
+Satakarni learns that Demetrius has entered the borders of Sindhu Kingdom to conquer the country, whose army is ten times that of his.
 He then gets ready for the final battle.
-At that point, Vasishti senses bad signs that someone has poisoned her husband, so she requests him to avoid this battle when Satakarni explains to her his childhood dream of uniting the entire country which he had done so.
-Now, he has to protect it from invaders.
+At that point, Vasishti senses ominous signs that someone has poisoned her husband, so she requests him to avoid this battle when Satakarni explains to her his childhood dream of uniting the entire country, which Satakarni had done.
+Now, he must protect it from invaders.
 His only choices are victory or martyrdom.
-Gauthami Balasri consults a Bhikkhu and explains to him regarding these bad signs, who gives her an antidote to the poison.
+Gauthami Balasri consults a Bhikkhu and explains these ominous signs to him, who gives her an antidote to the poison.
 At last, Satakarni reaches the Sindhu Kingdom.
-During the first day of battle, Satakrani destroys almost half of the Greek army.
-There, Demetrius understands that it is difficult to conquer India as long as Satakarni is alive.
-He sends a woman named Athena (Farah Karima) to Satakarni as a messenger.
-Unfortunately, he drinks a juice laced with poison that she offers.
+Satakrani destroys almost half of the Greek army during the first day of battle.
+Demetrius understands the challenge of conquering if Satakarni is alive.
+He sends a woman named Athena to Satakarni as a messenger.
+Unfortunately, she laces him with poison with a pin in her ring.
 He foams at the mouth and faints, screaming.
-The next day, when Satakarni is under treatment, all other Kings are confused as to whether to fight or retreat.
-They understand the goal of Satakarni is not only to win the country, but also to develop unity among them, and decide to partake in the battle.
-Meanwhile, Satakarni recovers reach the battlefield, and defeats Demetrius, affirming, "Nobody can destroy the Unity of India".
+The next day, when Satakarni is under treatment, all the other Kings are confused about whether to fight or retreat.
+They understand the goal of Satakarni is not only to win the country but also to develop unity among them, and they decide to partake in the battle.
+Thus, Satakarni recovers, reaches the battlefield, and defeats Demetrius, affirming, Nobody can destroy the Unity of India.